ohata-toast/CDN/en/console-guide.md

   The default service domain address of TOAST CDN is provided in the **[ServiceID].toastcdn.net** format.
   To use CDN service with your own domain, enable **Domain Alias**.
   To use HTTPS protocol with your own domain, get a certificate issued from **Certificate Management** and set domain alias.
-  After domain alias is set, register CNAME record at DNS provider of domain like follows.
+  After domain alias is set, register CNAME record at DNS provider of domain, like follows.
 Please consult your DNS provider regarding DNS settings.
     - Record Type: **CNAME**
     - Record Name: **[Registered domain for domain alias]**
     - Record Value (Rdata): **[ServiceID].toastcdn.net**
     - TTL: Randomly selected

 - **Callback**
- It takes hours to create and change CDN service (e.g. edit, suspend/restart, and delete) After task is completed, enable the callback setting to receive change status via callback URL and CDN setting information.
+ It takes hours to create and change CDN service (e.g. Modify, Suspend/Resume, and Delete) After a task is completed, enable the callback setting to receive change status via callback URL and CDN setting information.
 See [API Guide](./api-guide-v2.0/#_23) to find information sent to callback.
     1. Enter **HTTP Method** and **Callback URL**.
     2. To receive results on the change of CDN via query parameter, include the following path variable to **Callback URL**.
          e.g.: http://callback.url?appKey={appKey}&status={status}&isSuccessful={isSuccessful})